-Every effort is put forth to ensure that students, faculty, and staff with disabilities at San Francisco State University receive the services and accommodations to which they are entitled under federal law.
+Every effort is put forth to ensure that students with disabilities at SF State receive the services and accommodations to which they are entitled under federal law.
 Generally, the campus community is sensitive to the need for accommodation.
-However, if an oversight to physical or programmatic access occurs at SF State, students and employees with disabilities have protection under Section 504 and the ADA.
-Students may file a complaint about University faculty, staff, administrators, or disability-related issues by following these procedures, which can also be found at: http://access.sfsu.edu/content/accessibility-oversights.
+However, if an oversight to physical or programmatic access occurs at SF State, students with disabilities have protection under Section 504 and the ADA.
+Students who feel they have not been granted a requested reasonable accommodation may follow these procedures:

 50 United Nations Plaza